blocknetdx/blocknet-docs/blocknetDXservice-node.md

 * Whichever wallet your funds are located in send exactly 5000 Block (tBlock if on testnet) to the public address you created on the previous step
    * The address needs to have EXACTLY 5000 Block (or tBLock) to work properly

-   * When you send the 5000 Block, ensure "Send as zero-fee transaction if possible" is checked off
+   * Under the "Send" option, click the "Choose..." button beside the Transaction Fee option.
+When you send the 5000 Block, ensure "Send as zero-fee transaction if possible" is checked off.

 ![alt text](https://github.com/BlocknetDX/blocknet-docs/blob/master/pictures/send_5000.PNG "Logo Title Text 1")